swift-actor-runtime

 ResponseEnvelope

-Represents the result:
+Represents the result with metadata:

 let response = ResponseEnvelope(